 A bit pricey (although only bought from my dulux account, there will be cheaper online)

-After the job and still having some left over that I thought I would try as an adhesion primer (as it says that its Compatible with all standard alkyd or acrylic topcoats).
-I now use it as my go to with my bridging primer from old oil to WB as all the WB glosses/satins ive tried over it has been great with 1 Allcoat and 1 topcoat (helmi 80, Armstead, caparol and Bedec I’ve tried over yellowed oil gloss).
+After the job and still having some left over, I thought I would try as an adhesion primer (as it says that its Compatible with all standard alkyd or acrylic topcoats).
+I now use it as my ‘go to’ with my bridging primer from old oil-based coating such as gloss, to water-based.
+All the water-based glosses/satins I’ve tried over the Allcoat has looked great with 1 Allcoat and 1 topcoat (helmi 80, Armstead, caparol and Bedec, all tried over yellowed oil gloss).
 It really has the benefits of oil (stain blocking, great adhesion, Opacity) yet with the benefits of WB (quick drying, no smell).
 So for me, It’s a must have on board for any decorator.